ampproject/amphtml/extensions/amp-pinterest/amp-pinterest.md

 ## Examples

-Use the `amp-pinterest` component to display a Pin It button, Pin widget, or Follow button.
+Use the `amp-pinterest` component to display a Save button, Pin widget, or Follow button.

 **Example: Save button**